 Assessing safety items helps with:

-- Identification of safety concerns that patients may not volunteer
+- Identifying safety concerns that patients may not volunteer

 Diabetes Safety Checklist Topics